snabbco/snabb/docs/README.troubleshooting.md

 **Resolution:**

-Many tools accept the short form of the PCI addresses (ie, _'01:00.0'_), but some, such as `nic_ui.lua`, require them to match a filename in `/sys/bus/pci/devices/`, such as `/sys/bus/pci/devices/0000:01:00.1` : in such cases, you must write _'0000:01:00.0'_, with the appropriate prefix (_'0000:'_, in this example).
+Many tools accept the short form of the PCI addresses (ie, _'01:00.0'_), but some require them to match a filename in `/sys/bus/pci/devices/`, such as `/sys/bus/pci/devices/0000:01:00.1` : in such cases, you must write _'0000:01:00.0'_, with the appropriate prefix (_'0000:'_, in this example).